 Business insurance for material damage cover is recommended for assets such as the computer you work on or the equipment you use to produce your products, or desks, a printer, internet modem and mobile phone, as they will be a major source of your income and how you work.
-Business material damage insurance will cover you for loss or damage from power surges which could damage vital electronic equipment or refrigerated goods.
-It will cover stock such as cosmetics and clothes that you distribute or material used in your trade, brochures or packing, mailing and shipping material.
+Business material damage insurance will cover business owners for loss or damage from power surges which could damage vital electronic equipment or refrigerated goods.
+It will cover stock such as cosmetics and clothes that business owners distribute or material used in your trade, brochures or packing, mailing and shipping material.
 It will also cover property whilst in transit anywhere in New Zealand.

 Why Do I Need Business Interruption Insurance?

 What if your home office is damaged and a business owner or sole trader is unable to operate or need to move premises?
 One of the biggest concerns any business owners who work from home have is their ability to continue in business after a large loss.
 If a property loss prevents you from providing products or services to your customers, they may go elsewhere and never return.
 Your expenses such as wages, rent and loans will still need to be paid.
 That’s where business interruption insurance comes into the frame for home based small business owners.

 Our business interruption product covers a shortfall in profit due to a drop in revenue, the cost of engaging an accountant or other professional to prepare your insurance claim and the additional increase in costs to resume your business.
 These increased costs can include re-writing valuable papers and records - it will get you back chasing business opportunities.
 They also include relocation and temporary equipment to operate replacement premises.
 You can chose cover for up to 12 months of business interruption, up to 18 months and up to 24 months.